SutejSingh/sutejsingh/README.md

 ### Hello there 👋

 Sutej Singh (he/him/his)
-Computer Science and Physics student at USFCA
+Computer Science and Physics student at USC

 <!--